Section II: Faculty Rights and Responsibilities

 4. Full-time instructors are paid on the last working day of each month.
 They can elect to receive payments over 10 or 12 installments during the calendar year.
 Faculty who elect to receive 10 installments will be paid from August through May.
 For these instructors, benefit deductions for the month of June will be deducted from May’s salary installment and benefit deductions for the month of July will be deducted from August’s salary installment.

-1. High school teachers cooperating with a college instructor in dual credit courses will be paid $100 per high school section (see Appendix).
+1. High school teachers cooperating with a college instructor in dual credit courses will be paid $100 per high school section (see Appendix 2).

 2. College instructors cooperating with a high school teacher in dual credit courses will be paid contingent on the amount of work necessary to deliver the instruction.
 The following guidelines will apply:

 a.
-If the instructor is serving as “instructor of record” with no other obligations required other than participating in the articulation process and entering grades issued by the high school instructor (this is currently the case with many career-technical dual credit courses), the college instructor will receive a $100 stipend per course, per semester.
+If the college instructor has no other obligations other than participating in the articulation process and entering grades issued by the high school teacher (this is the case with most career-technical dual credit courses), the college instructor will receive a $100 stipend per college section, per semester.
+Established guidelines for class caps will be followed for dual credit courses.

 2. Course challenges will receive no compensation and may be considered "college and community service" for full-time faculty.